ONSdigital/dp-find-insights-poc-api/aws-database/READMEDEV.md

 Assumes python venv is setup and "secrets.json" in place as described in [nomis-bulk-to-postgres README](https://github.com/ONSdigital/nomis-bulk-to-postgres/blob/main/README.md)

-TODO python should pick up from the env like everything else
+TODO python should pick up from the env like everything else (?) or just rewrite TODO migrate this to go code enable to run under AWS (Lambda or Fargate etc.) & read from S3

 The following imports most data
 ```